Open-Pectus/Open-Pectus/DEVELOPMENT.md

 This chapter documents the Open Pectus Rest and Websocket protocols.

 ## 7.1.
 Frontend - Aggregator

+The frontend-aggregator protocol is primarily REST-based, but includes push messages via Websocket.

+### 7.1.1 Rest

+The REST protocol contains these interactions:

 ```mermaid
 sequenceDiagram
     participant F as Frontend